Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Read More: 25+ Great Lakes in North Carolina (+ Our Top 5 Picks)

-Many of these hiking trails near Durham surround the city’s residential areas, Duke University, and others lie around the outskirts of town.
+Many of these hiking trails near Durham surround the city’s residential areas, Duke University, and others around the town’s outskirts.
 Many of them were also included in our guide covering free things to do in Durham.

 Al Buehler Trail